 Introduction to Cloud Data Storage Service

 We are living in an age of technological innovations which have come to revolutionize the way we interact, communicate, socialize and work.
-Change is the only constant in such a scenario and with every breakthrough, new challenges are born.
+Change is the only constant in such a scenario, and with every breakthrough, new challenges are born.
 One such challenge faced by the global industry today relates to the efficient management of data arriving from different sources.
-Technological advancements have made it possible to gather real-time data related to business processes, financial transactions, business-to-business interactions, and customer interaction data among other things.
+Technological advancements have made it possible to gather real-time data related to business processes, financial transactions, business-to-business interactions, and customer interaction data, among other things.
 To store and process these massive amounts of data is simply not possible with the help of conventional methods.

-Usually, corporations invest a great deal in managing extensive physical IT infrastructure for its data storage and processing needs.
+Usually, corporations invest a great deal in managing extensive physical IT infrastructure for their data storage and processing needs.
 However, the pace at which data is being accumulated these days has made it near-impossible for business to scale up their physical infrastructure to match the storage and processing needs.
 To fill this gap, cloud computing has emerged as an innovative and sustainable solution for modern data management needs.
 To understand what exactly is cloud computing about, it is essential to grasp the concept of a virtualized infrastructure.

 What is Cloud Computing?

 Usually, cloud data storage service is offered by vendors who manage the physical infrastructure and provide online access to specific software or other computing resources to its customers.
 This remotely located physical infrastructure includes a network of servers and other physical resources, sometimes even spread out geographically.
 Anyone can buy limited access to specific software through the cloud and scale up or down the resources in keeping with their needs.